 Amlodipine has indications other than hypertension which can be found in the Norvasc® package insert.

-In a placebo-controlled study in hypertensive patients, amlodipine was associated with an increase in PRA (5973% increase) whereas aliskiren monotherapy was associated with a 61-68% reduction in PRA.
-Aliskiren in combination with amlodipine reduced PRA (55-68% reduction).
+In a placebo-controlled study in hypertensive patients, amlodipine was associated with an increase in PRA (59% to 73% increase) whereas aliskiren monotherapy was associated with a 61% to 68% reduction in PRA.
+Aliskiren in combination with amlodipine reduced PRA (55% to 68% reduction).

-Aliskiren is poorly absorbed (bioavailability about 2.5%) with an accumulation half life of about 24 hours.
-Steady state blood levels are reached in about 7-8 days.
-Following oral administration, peak plasma concentrations of aliskiren are reached within 1-3 hours.
+Aliskiren is poorly absorbed (bioavailability about 2.5%) with an accumulation half-life of about 24 hours.
+Steady state blood levels are reached in about 7 to 8 days.
+Following oral administration, peak plasma concentrations of aliskiren are reached within 1 to 3 hours.
 When taken with a high fat meal, mean AUC and Cmax of aliskiren are decreased by 71% and 85% respectively.
 In the clinical trials, aliskiren was administered without a fixed relation to meals.

-The effect of co-administered drugs on the pharmacokinetics of aliskiren and vice versa, were studied in several single and multiple dose studies.
-Pharmacokinetic measures indicating the magnitude of these interactions are presented in Figure 5 (impact of co-administered drugs on aliskiren) and Figure 6 (impact on co-administered drugs).
+The effect of coadministered drugs on the pharmacokinetics of aliskiren and vice versa, were studied in several single and multiple dose studies.
+Pharmacokinetic measures indicating the magnitude of these interactions are presented in Figure 5 (impact of coadministered drugs on aliskiren) and Figure 6 (impact of aliskiren on coadministered drugs).

-Figure 5: The impact of co-administered drugs on the
+Figure 5: The Impact of Coadministered Drugs on the Pharmacokinetics of Aliskiren

-Figure 6: The impact of aliskiren on the pharmacokinetics
+Figure 6: The Impact of Aliskiren on the Pharmacokinetics of Coadministered Drugs

 Amlodipine is extensively (about 90%) converted to inactive metabolites via hepatic metabolism with 10% of the parent compound and 60% of the metabolites excreted in the urine.